This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The week before your surgery:

-- Arrange to have someone drive you home from the hospital.
-Do not drive yourself home.
+- Your surgeon will tell you how to prepare.
+Arrange to have someone drive you home from the hospital.

-- You may be given dye to help the epidural space show up better in pictures.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- Tell your surgeon about all your allergies, including medicines or anesthesia.
+You may be given contrast liquid to help the epidural space show up better in pictures.
+Tell your healthcare provider if you have ever had an allergic reaction to contrast liquid.

 The night before your surgery: